ParksAaron/TipCalculator/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 If I added loading animations as well as the other optional features, the functionality would be greatly improved.

--[]Party size option to divide tip between multiple people and give amount per person
+-[ ]Party size option to divide tip between multiple people and give amount per person

 ## Video Walkthrough